ulthiel/Champ/Readme.md

 With this package you can:
 * compute in rational Cherednik algebras (as introduced by [Etingof–Ginzburg](https://arxiv.org/abs/math/0011114));
 * compute generators and a presentation of the center of the rational Cherednik algebra at t=0 (the coordinate algebra of the Calogero-Moser space);
-* compute Poisson brackets on the center;
+* compute Poisson brackets;
 * compute decomposition matrices of baby Verma modules and graded characters of simples for restricted rational Cherednik algebras (as introduced by [Gordon](https://arxiv.org/abs/math/0202301));
-* compute Calogero–Moser families and hyperplanes.
+* compute Calogero–Moser families and hyperplanes;
+* compute Calogero–Moser cellular characters.

 The underlying reflection groups can be arbitrary and also the parameters can be arbitrary, including t≠0 and generic parameters valued in polynomial rings or rational function fields.
 An accompanying database contains many computational results.
 This document contains a complete overview of the functionality with many examples.
 The theory and algorithms are discussed in the following publications:
-* U. Thiel, [CHAMP: A Cherednik Algebra Magma Package](https://arxiv.org/abs/1403.6686), LMS J. Comput.
+* Thiel, U. (2015).
+Champ: a Cherednik algebra Magma package. *LMS J. Comput.
+Math., 18*(1), 266–307. [https://doi.org/10.1112/S1461157015000054](https://doi.org/10.1112/S1461157015000054)
+* Bonnafé, C. & Thiel, U. (2021).
+Calogero–Moser families and cellular characters: computational aspects.
+* Thiel, U. (2014).
+A counter-example to Martino's conjecture about generic Calogero-Moser families. *Algebr.
+Represent.
+Theory, 17*(5), 1323–1348. [https://doi.org/10.1007/s10468-013-9449-4](https://doi.org/10.1007/s10468-013-9449-4)
+* Thiel, U. (2017).
+Restricted rational Cherednik algebras.
+In: *Representation theory—current trends and perspectives* (pp. 681–745).
+Eur.
 Math.
-18 (2015), no. 1, 266–307.
-* C. Bonnafé and U. Thiel, Calogero–Moser families and cellular characters: computational aspects (with C. Bonnafé).
-In preparation (2021).
+Soc., Zürich.

 ### Acknowledgements

 I would like to thank Cédric Bonnafé for his contributions and endurance.
-Furthermore, I would like to thank Dario Mathiä for testing.
+Furthermore, I would like to thank Dario Mathiä for testing and feedback.

 ## Contents